Waste Shipment Regulation

 This increased pressure risks undermining the system’s overall balance: meeting your legal recycling targets whilst keeping costs under control is becoming significantly more complex.

-1. Your statutory recycling targets will be harder to meet
+1. Your legal recycling targets will be harder to meet

 You will still be subject to high targets for plastic (55%).